Skip to main content

 With Gearset’s clone package feature, you can promote successful changes to the next environment in your release pipeline.
 While this was, and still is, a huge time-saver, if you wanted to migrate changes from multiple deployments, you’d have to clone each in turn, or start from scratch with a fresh comparison.

-To go away with this repetition and speed up your release cycle, Gearset lets you combine multiple deployments into a single package.
+To eliminate this and keep up the speed of your release cycle, Gearset allows you to combine multiple deployments into one package.

 Kicking off a combined deployment within Gearset

-To get started, just head to the Deployment history page.
-Choose which deployments you’d like to combine by selecting the checkboxes in the column on the left, and click Combine Packages... at the bottom of the page.
+To get started, head to the Deployment history page.
+Choose which deployments you’d like to combine by selecting the checkboxes in the left-hand column, then click Combine packages at the bottom of the page.

-The resulting dialog lets you review and confirm which deployments you’re combining, and pick source and target environments for the combined deployment - you can choose from both Salesforce orgs and version control.
+The resulting dialog lets you review and confirm the deployments you’re combining, and choose the source and target environments for the combined deployment you can select from both Salesforce orgs and version control.

 Before you kick off the comparison, in the Metadata filter tab, you can choose from one of the two options: